 BUSINESS VIDEO MASTERCLASS

-PART 4 - BUILDING YOUR FUTURE VIDEO PLANS
+PART 4 - BUILDING YOUR FUTURE VIDEO marketing PLANS

 If you're an experienced marketer please skip this page as you'll know it already.

-But if you're a tech startup, or other small company, it might provide useful.
+But if you're a tech startup, or other small company, or simply less experienced, it might provide useful.

 When planning a series of videos over a period of time, you need some consistency in your approach, even if your videos are quite different in style to each other.